athaddius/STIRMetrics/README.md

 ```

 This will print threshold metrics for your model, alongside metrics for control version of zero-motion.
 For the challenge, this script will be run by organizers on your `positions.json` file.
 For the 3D submissions, we will evaluate metrics for both the 2d and 3d locations.

+### 4. Submit to challenge

+You will deliver a docker image (created with `docker image save`) to the organizers which runs commands in step 2 and exits.
+This should be provided along your edited version of `./rundocker.sh`.